How Survivalist Ed Stafford Applies Outdoor Skills to Everyday Life

 Written by Ed Stafford

 If you're like me then you have a place for everything, especially in your backpack.
 The concept of chucking stuff in willy-nilly (and therefore potentially not knowing where an item is immediately) sends shivers down my spine.
-When walking the Amazon my rucksack was a 90-liter behemoth; the first thing that went into the top-loading cavern was a rubber dry bag that acted as a waterproof liner for everything (it turns out that it gets quite wet in the rain-forest).
+When walking the Amazon, my rucksack was a 90-liter behemoth; the first thing that went into the top-loading cavern was a rubber dry bag that acted as a waterproof liner for everything (it turns out that it gets quite wet in the rain-forest).
 Inside that went my sleeping bag stuffed straight in loose, that would fill every nook and cranny at the base of the bag and ensure that I always had somewhere comfy to sit where I knew nothing would break.
+This system was field-tested by my bum eight times a day, seven days a week, for two and a half years.
+It worked!

 On top of the sleeping bag I’d slip my laptop, BGAN (satellite internet link), and other heavy electrical items that I needed to broadcast the expedition live from the jungle.
 All kept safe in a secondary dry bag with silica gel sachets inside.
 This precious bag would sit closest to my spine so that the weight would be skewed closer to my own centre of gravity and therefore not throw me off balance if I twisted my torso suddenly.